uohzxela/clean-code-ruby/README.md

 Inspired by [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).

-*Note: This is still a WIP, some sections can definitely be improved with better examples.
-Pull requests are always welcome!*
+*Note: This is still a WIP.
+The examples are largely ported over from JavaScript so they may not be idiomatic.
+Feel free to point out any non-idiomatic Ruby code by submitting an issue and I'll correct it right away.
+Also, pull requests are always welcome!*

 ## Table of Contents
   1. [Introduction](#introduction)